-- (2) Paul B. Manning, a member of our board of directors, is the Chief Executive Officer of PBM Capital Group, LLC, and has sole voting and investment power with respect to the shares held by PBM Capital Group, LLC.
-Entities affiliated with PBM Capital Group, LLC collectively hold more than 5% of our capital stock prior to this offering. - (3) Sean Nolan, the Chairman of our board of directors, is the President of Nolan Capital, LLC, and, as a result, may be deemed to share voting and investment power with respect to the shares held by Nolan Capital, LLC.
+Paul B. Manning, a member of our board of directors, is the Chief Executive Officer of PBM Capital Group, LLC, and has sole voting and investment power with respect to the shares held by PBM Capital Group, LLC.
+Entities affiliated with PBM Capital Group, LLC collectively hold more than 5% of our capital stock prior to this offering.
+The shares acquired by PBM Capital Group, LLC were subsequently sold or otherwise distributed to third parties.
+Mr. Manning retains sole voting and shared dispositive power over certain of the distributed shares through the completion of this offering, at which time Mr. Manning's voting and dispositive power over such shares will terminate except with respect to any shares held by Mr. Manning or by entities controlled by Mr. Manning.

+(3) Sean Nolan, the Chairman of our board of directors, is the President of Nolan Capital, LLC, and, as a result, may be deemed to share voting and investment power with respect to the shares held by Nolan Capital, LLC.